Wang Lijun incident: Visit to U.S. consulate

 According to later testimonials and reports, Bo moved against Wang quickly in the ensuing political crisis.
 On 2 February 2012, Wang was relieved of his post as police chief and abruptly reassigned "to a post overseeing municipal education, science, and environmental affairs", regarded as a less prestigious post than his former public security office.
 A Communist Party report alleged in March 2012 that Bo Xilai had demoted Wang to derail a corruption investigation against Bo's family.

 Although details are sparse, observers believe that Wang may have sought leniency with the Inspection Commission in exchange for information on corruption and embezzlement by Bo Xilai and/or his wife.
 Bo is speculated to have learned about Wang's accusations, and ordered the arrest of several of Wang's close allies and associates.

 On 6 February 2012, Wang traveled to the U.S. consulate in Chengdu.
 After 30 hours and following a meeting with U.S. consular officials, Wang reportedly "left of his own volition".
 The Chinese Ministry of Foreign Affairs acknowledged on 9 February 2012 Wang's visit to the U.S. consulate, and said that the matter was "under investigation".

 The U.S. Department of State did not comment on the content of the meeting, though observers speculated that Wang might have been seeking political asylum, or at a minimum was seeking to extricate himself from the reach of Bo Xilai, who had already allegedly arrested several of Wang's allies.
 According to the New York Times, Wang had sought political asylum in the consulate, which was denied.

 Overseas Chinese-language dissident website Boxun alleged that Wang brought evidence incriminating Bo Xilai to the meeting at the consulate.
-Two unnamed U.S. officials said that Wang had brought evidence of corruption to the consulate, some of which incriminated individuals in the highest ranks of the Communist Party, including Bo Xilai.
 Several people briefed on the matter said that Wang also provided information about Heywood's death, namely that he had been poisoned.

 Seventy carloads of armed police had reportedly pursued Wang from Chongqing to Chengdu, and proceeded to surround the consulate while Wang was in the consulate.
 When authorities in Beijing were informed of the encirclement, they demanded the Chongqing security forces withdraw.
 Central authorities dispatched Qiu Jin, vice minister of State Security, to escort Wang to Beijing on a first-class flight.

 On 9 February, several overseas Chinese-language websites posted an open letter allegedly written by Wang accusing Bo of corruption and harboring criminal connections.
 The letter, apparently secretly sent to friends overseas prior to his forced leave, referred to Bo as "the greatest gangster in China."
 There are Internet rumours that Wang entered the U.S. Consulate with documents incriminating Bo asking for their safekeeping.